Neutralized local entropy, and dimension bounds for invariant measurs: Abstract

 \section{Abstract}

-We introduce a notion of a point-wise entropy of measures (i.e local entropy) called {\em neutralized local entropy}, and compare it with the Brin-Katok local entropy and with the Ledrappier-Young local entropy on unstable leaves.
-We show that the neutralized local entropy must coincide with the two other notions of local entropies, and so all three quantities are equal almost everywhere.
+We introduce a notion of a point-wise entropy of measures (i.e local entropy) called {\em neutralized local entropy}, and compare it with the Brin-Katok local entropy.
+We show that the neutralized local entropy coincides with Brin-Katok local entropy almost everywhere.
 Neutralized local entropy is computed by measuring open sets with a relatively simple geometric description.
 Our proof uses a measure density lemma for Bowen balls, and a version of a Besicovitch covering lemma for Bowen balls.
-In particular this gives an elementary proof to the fact that the unstable entropy carries all entropy.
+As an application, we prove a lower point-wise dimension bound for invariant measures, complementing the previously established bounds for upper point-wise dimension.